Patient and wife. Actor portrayal

 False beliefs

-Such as fears of your loved ones stealing from you, loved ones putting you in harm's way or being unfaithful
+May include fears of your loved ones stealing from you, putting you in harm's way, or being unfaithful.

-These stories represent the experiences of actual patients and caregivers.
+These stories represent the experiences of actual patients and care partners.
 The opinions expressed are their own, and individual experiences may vary.
 Always speak with your healthcare provider.
-See more personal stories.

 What causes Parkinson’s-related hallucinations and delusions?

-Currently, there is no clear understanding of the exact cause of hallucinations and delusions associated with Parkinson’s disease.
+Currently, there is no clear understanding of the exact cause of hallucinations and delusions associated with Parkinson's.
 However, certain brain chemicals and receptors (such as dopamine and serotonin) are believed to play a role.
 In general, the condition is thought to be caused by the following:

 Side effect of dopamine therapy

-Hallucinations and delusions may be a side effect of common Parkinson’s disease medications (called dopaminergic therapies).
-These medications increase dopamine levels in the brain, helping improve motor symptoms in patients with Parkinson’s disease.
+Hallucinations and delusions may be a side effect of common Parkinson's medications (called dopaminergic therapies).
+These medications increase dopamine levels in the brain, helping improve motor symptoms in patients with Parkinson's.
 However, increasing dopamine levels may also cause changes that lead to hallucinations and delusions.

 The natural progression of Parkinson's

-Hallucinations and delusions may be caused by changes in the brain that occur naturally as Parkinson's disease progresses-regardless of whether or not the person with Parkinson’s disease takes any medications to increase dopamine levels.
+Hallucinations and delusions may be caused by changes in the brain that occur naturally as Parkinson's progresses—regardless of whether or not the person with Parkinson's takes any medications to increase dopamine levels.

 Living with Parkinson's hallucinations and delusions isn't easy.
 No matter how severe they are, hallucinations and delusions can bring about new challenges for you and your loved one.